 7. Marineland Precision Heater Review

 Marineland needs no introduction as they are known for providing their best products all over the world.
-As for this product, this is also one of the best aquarium heaters that needs the highlight.
+As for this product, this is also one of the high quality aquarium heaters that needs the highlight.
 This is a 300 watt heater that comes with adjustable temperature dial allowing you to preset the temperature 1 degree with each click.
 Besides, it provides thermal switch that shuts automatically off as the temperature goes above the preset and gets on when it cools down.

 To add more, the heater offers a mesh heating element consisting of a mica core for ultra-heat transmission.
 This does not end here, it comes with a built in mounting bracket that attaches to the glass tightly.
 And the heater delivers three window positions so that you can see the temperature display.
 Moreover, its sliding scale can tell the accurate temperature setting while the dial shows it from other location.